cse-sim/cse/doc/src/docs/input-data/zone.md

 Ideal sensible heating capacity for current hour.
 If at the end of a simulation step the air temperature in a conditioned zone is below znTH after contributions from any other systems such as RSYS, additional heat is added (up to znQMxH) to hold the zone at the setpoint.
 No mechanical equipment or delivery air flow are modeled.

-If a LOADMETER is specified in znLoadMtr, the added heat is accumulated to the LOADMETER qHtg.
+Added heat is accumulated to ZNRES qshIdeal and to qHtg of the LOADMETER specified in znLoadMtr (if any).

 {{
   member_table({